xeraa/integration-test-demo/README.md

-# Demo project for Integration Testing with Elasticsearch
+# Demo Project for Integration Testing with Elasticsearch

 Heavily inspired by [https://github.com/dadoonet/elasticsearch-integration-tests](https://github.com/dadoonet/elasticsearch-integration-tests).

 ## Actual Datastore

-So the first step is to install Elasticsearch locally.
+The first step is to install Elasticsearch locally.
 If you have Docker installed (which is expected for the next steps anyway), you can run Elasticsearch from this test's folder with:

 ```sh